MarcelBraghetto/Cheeseknife/README.md

 If you like this library or find it useful, feel free to send good thoughts in my general direction!

+Note: I no longer use the Xamarin tools for mobile development.
+This library will continue to be available however I no longer actively develop it.

 Android Library Project Compatibility
 ------------------------------------------------